yvesh/mac-os-joomla-dev/README.md

 All instructions are tested on Yosemite and El Capitan.

 Contributions / Feedback is welcome!
-This book is publicly available on Github!
+This book is publicly available on GitHub!